Knights of Ramune

-Knights of Ramune, known in Japan as VS Knight Ramune & 40 Fresh (VS騎士ラムネ&40FRESH, Bāsasu Naito Ramune ando Fōtī Furesshu), is a Japanese original video animation series that follows the adventures of Cacao and Parfait, holy virgins, in their search and rescue mission of the 4th Warrior Ramunes, given to them by the apparent head of their religious order, Master Follower.
+Knights of Ramune, known in Japan as VS Knight Ramune & 40 Fresh (VS騎士ラムネ&40FRESH, Bāsasu Naito Ramune to Fōtī Furesshu), is a Japanese original video animation series that follows the adventures of Cacao and Parfait, holy virgins, in their search and rescue mission of the 4th Warrior Ramunes, given to them by the apparent head of their religious order, Master Follower.
 They are joined in these adventures by Lemon, a twelve-year-old girl, and PQ, a hand-sized blob with a face that is an expert on spiritual topics.
 The OAV is known as VS Knight Ramune & 40 Fresh in Japan, and is a sequel to VS Knight Ramune & 40 Fire, an anime television series; it was released in the U.S. by Software Sculptors and Central Park Media.